-Finally, the diurnal event of burning the demon, steeped into hoary mythology, symbolizing triumph of virtue over vice is over.
-Celebrated with traditional gaiety and fervor, this custom made me wonder as to whether Ravan can be considered a Demon in today’s time?
+Finally, the diurnal event of burning the demon is over!
+A ritual which steeped into hoary mythology, a symbol of the triumph of virtue over vice, is now ended up with quite a grandeur!
+Celebrated with traditional gaiety and fervor, this custom made me wonder as to whether Ravan can be considered a demon in today’s time?

-Eyeing over other’s wife, abducting her deceitfully and forcibly, in a fit of raze while blinded with anger was considered his sin, despite being admired and respected as an erudite and a master of arts and crafts.
-Absconding with Sita was indeed a sin for a person who was otherwise an accomplished multifaceted personality revered for being a devout.
-His devotion to his deity, Lord Shiva was phenomenal and he continued to evoke emotions oscillating with awe to startle on the sweep of his intellectual attainment to reverence.
+Eyeing over other’s wife, abducting her deceitfully and forcibly, in a fit of rage, while blinded with anger was considered his sin, despite being admired and respected as an erudite and a master of arts and crafts.
+Absconding with Sita was indeed a sin for a person who was otherwise an accomplished, multifaceted personality, revered for being a devout.
+His devotion to his deity, Lord Shiva was phenomenal and he continued to evoke emotions swaying with awe to startle on the sweep of his intellectual attainment to admiration.

 Despite having brought Sita, he never betrayed his qualities and never tried to undermine her chastity, rather redeemed himself on death.
 Losing his equanimity by getting swayed away by emotions, caused and created by external forces scripted his decimation and brought ignominy in heap.